mims-harvard/AIM2/focused_tutorials.md

 2. Practical Applications of Missense Variant Effect Prediction
    - Use AlphaMissense to classify missense variants (e.g., benign vs. likely pathogenic) across datasets.
-   - Validate predictions by comparing with known annotations (e.g., ClinVar or gnomAD).
+   - Validate predictions by comparing with known annotations (e.g., ClinVar).
    - Explore how predictions can inform clinical decision-making and functional studies.

 3. Transformers in Genomics